 US economic growth figures revised downwards

-According to official figures, the US economy grew by 2.2% between the July and September period, rather than the 2.8% previously reported and the original estimate of 3.5%.
+According to official figures, the US economy grew by 2.8% between the July and September period, rather than the 3.5% previously reported.

 Today’s figures confirm that the economy exited its worst recession for 70 years in the third quarter but the latest figures were slightly less than the 2.9% analysts had expected.

 The revision in the GDP figures were partly due to the fact that imports outpaced exports during the period.

 Imports rose almost 21% in the third quarter – representing the biggest rise since the second quarter of 1985.

 However, one analyst warns of a fragile recovery.
 Independent market strategist TJ Marta, said: “The consumer still isn’t there.
 Other data suggest that the effect from ‘cash for clunkers’ and first-time home buyer credits are fading.”

 “This will be a muted, slow recovery and it will be strewn with setbacks.”

 In related news today, the closely-watched Conference Board’s Consumer Confidence Index rose slightly in November from a revised 48.7 in October to 49.5 this month.